sartography/SpiffWorkflow/doc/index.rst

     :align: center
     :target: https://www.spiffworkflow.org

+SpiffWorkflow is a library that provides a flexible workflow execution environment.

+Recent development has largely focused on allowing Python applications to process BPMN diagrams.

-SpiffWorkflow allows your python application to process BPMN diagrams (think of them as very powerful flow charts,  See :doc:`intro`.) to accomplish what would otherwise require writing a lot of complex business logic in your code.
+SpiffWorkflow allows your python application to process BPMN diagrams (think of them as very powerful flow charts,  See :doc:`bpmn/intro`.) to accomplish what would otherwise require writing a lot of complex business logic in your code.
 You can use these diagrams to accomplish a number of tasks, such as: